The Ella brothers: the pop stars of Aussie rugby

 The best surviving footage of the tour comes from that match and is on Youtube for everybody to enjoy.
 Their patterns still look incredibly modern and contemporary behind the scrum 40 years on.

-It had all started rather inauspiciously with the final of the Australian Schools Regional – New South Wales First XV v New South Wales Second XV– doubling as a final trial for tour selection.
+It had all started rather inauspiciously with the of the Australian Schools Regional – New South Wales First XV v New South Wales Second XV– doubling as a final trial for tour selection.
 Gary Ella played for the Firsts, Mark and Glen for the Seconds, and it was very frosty between them at a function the previous night.
 Come the day and the match was a shocker, with the New South Wales second string winning 6-3 thanks to two penalties from Mark.
 Absolutely no hint at the glories ahead.

 The Australian Schools celebrate the win over England